silverbucket/webfinger.js/README.md

 	var WebFinger = require('webfinger.js');

 ### Browser
-When you include the `src/webfinger.js` scirpt, a `WebFinger` object will be exposed.
+When you include the `src/webfinger.js` script, a `WebFinger` object will be exposed.

 ## Use